Celebrated (part three)

-He’d handed over sheets held at the corner by one of those fasteners long extinct, the name of which he’d never known.
-Only that they were nuisancey as hell…the ones you bent back the little brass tabs…
+He handed over sheets held at the corner by one of those fasteners long extinct, the name of which he had never known.
+Only that they were nuisancey as hell…you bent back the little brass tabs, sucked your bleeding finger…

 “Voluntary Motion.
 What a great title!”
 She began the first page.
 “Oh, I like this!”

 She read on.
 “Hmm…it’s that way, isn’t it?
 You get an idea, the writing flows for a while, then you run into the snags…” She was murmuring, as though notating aloud, but looked up.
 “Here.
 See what I mean.
 Where you start giving the characters dialogue.”

 Motley then—but under his eye, not peremptory—crossed out a he said, worried, and a nonchalant, she answered.
 Stylings he’d been sure sounded authorial, if not avant-garde.
 (You didn’t, of course, use the term avant-garde.)

 “What’s her name…will she have one?”

 That she might…live through the whole book, and not…was somewhat striking, more than had occurred to Tom.